sbwheeler/pizzaCatcherJS/README.md

 ## Deployment

-mingJs is deployed on Heroku with minimal additional configuration.
+pizzaCatcherJS is deployed on Heroku with minimal additional configuration.
 The .profile file and install scripts are written to handle deployment.

 ## Authors